mrkajetanp/text-editor/README.md

 * if Rope was used with a single word - single leaf node, spell checking would be very simple
 * undo using a stack of recent operations

-### A license notice to put in the beginning of every source code file in the project
+### A license notice to put in the beginning of every source file in the project

 text-editor - a simple text editor
 Copyright (C) 2017 Kajetan Puchalski